LupoLab/Luna.jl/README.md

 At its core, Luna is extremely flexible, and the simple interface using `prop_capillary` only exposes part of what Luna can do.
 There are lots of examples in the [low-level interface examples folder](examples/low_level_interface).
 These are not actively maintained and are not guaranteed to run.
 As a side effect of its flexibility, it is quite easy to make mistakes when using the low-level interface.
 For example, changing from single-mode to multi-mode propagation in a fibre requires several concurrent changes to your code.
 If you have trouble with this interface, [open an issue](https://github.com/LupoLab/Luna/issues/new) with as much detail as possible and we will try to help you run it.

 ## Running parameter scans
 Luna comes with a built-in interface which allows for the running of single- and multi-dimensional parameter scans with very little additional code.
-An example can be found in the [examples folder](examples/simple_interface/scan.jl) and more information is available in the documentation (INSERT DOCS LINK).
+An example can be found in the [examples folder](examples/simple_interface/scan.jl) and more information is available in the [documentation](http://lupo-lab.com/Luna.jl/dev/scans.html).

 ## New to Julia?
 There are many resources to help you learn Julia.
 A good place to start is [Julia Academy](https://juliaacademy.com/) which has several courses for learning Julia depending on your current experience.
 There are additional resources linked from the [Julia website](https://julialang.org/learning/).